-The District has from time to time entered into agreements with various counterparties to provide for the investment of amounts in various funds established under the Resolution.
+The District has from time to time entered into agreements with various counterparties to provide for the investment of amounts in various funds established under the Bond Resolution or the Note Resolution.
 Generally such agreements provide for the investment of funds at a contractually fixed rate of return to the District during their respective terms and provisions for termination, at the option of the District, based on payment of a termination fee determined based on the mark-to-market value of the contract plus dealer's spread.
 The District reserves the right to enter into, amend, and terminate any existing or future interest rate swap transactions or other agreements or derivative transactions, from time to time, as part of its overall debt, investment or general management strategy.
-See also "APPENDIX A - Definitions of Certain Terms and Summary of Provisions of the Resolution".
+See also "APPENDIX A - Definitions of Certain Terms and Summary of Provisions of the Bond Resolution and Note Resolution".